hu-macsy/lama_old/scai/doc/user/developer/logging.rst

 It is done implicitly when the first logging statement is used.

 In the different subroutines and modules it is possible to get access to a logger.
 The macro SCAI_LOG_DEF_LOGGER defines a static logger variable with a certain name.
-By the dot notation for the name loggers can be structured hierarchically that makes it more comfortable to configure the loggers.

 ::